 Why visit Bristol?

 We’ve always had a soft spot for Bristol, but we haven’t visited in quite a while.
-That’s why it’s on our Great British bucket list for 2021.
+That’s why it’s on our Great British bucket list for this year.
 Bristol is a lively city with a great independent spirit.
 We love that it’s covered in impressive murals and graffiti – after all it’s the city where Banksy developed his skills.

 There’s plenty going on too, from brewery tours at the Bristol Beer Factory, to great brunches at places like Quay Street and The Source.
 It’s also one of the only places in Britain to have an inland surf destination.
 Whether you’re a beginner or a pro, head to The Wave for an experience to remember.